alex14324/Reconcat/README.md

 Thanks to all of the contributors ,

 ## Author
-Dawood Ikhlaq and Open source community
+alex14324 and Open source community